XiangdongYan/XiangdongYan.github.io/_pages/about.md

 ------
 Hello!
 I’m **[Xiangdong Yan]**, candidate in the Department of Civil and Environmental Engineering at the University of Pittsburgh 🏛.
 I am dedicated to improving the safety and reliability of **Civil Infrastructure** through **Advanced Deep Learning** techniques. <br><br>

 My current work focuses on developing cutting-edge computer vision methods—such as **3D Reconstruction**, **Image** and **LiDAR Point Cloud Recognition**, and **Semantic Segmentation**—to enhance quality assurance and quality control (QA/QC) processes.
 By pushing the boundaries of AI-driven analysis, I aim to address critical challenges in infrastructure assessment and ultimately create a safer, more resilient built environment.

+I have lived and studied in China, Japan, and the United States, and I am fluent in Chinese, Japanese, and English.
+This international experience has shaped my perspective and approach to research, allowing me to collaborate across disciplines and cultures to drive innovation.

 Here, you’ll find details about my research, publications, and ongoing projects.
 Thank you for visiting!